-Event-type nodes that work on data tables let you start workflows based on records that live outside the contact profile, such as orders, policies, subscriptions, or any other connected dataset.
+Event-type nodes that work with data tables let you start automated flows based on records that are external to the contact profile, such as orders, policies, registrations, or any other related dataset.

 New data event